ethereum-mining/ethminer/API_DOCUMENTATION.md

 }
 ```

-and expect back a result like this
+and expect back a result like this:

 ```json
 {